Bikers Against Bullies USA riding into Deadwood

-Bikers Against Bullies USA is roaring into Deadwood for the final stop on its cross-country fundraising tour, “Ride to the 81st!”
+Bikers Against Bullies USA roared into Deadwood on Friday for the final stop on its cross-country fundraising tour, “Ride to the 81st!”

-The group’s 2,100-mile ride wraps up at 6:15 p.m. today at Cadillac Jack’s Gaming Resort.
+The group’s 2,100-mile ride wrapped up at Cadillac Jack’s Gaming Resort.
 Riders departed from California on July 30, traveling a route that took them along coastlines, through national forests and state parks.
 “Ride to the 81st!” aimed to raise $100,000 to benefit Special Olympics of the Black Hills, Northern Hills Alliance for Children and Bikers Against Bullies.

 The second annual "Meet the Masters" takes place Monday.
 Registration is $30 per person in advance, $35 day of the event.
 Registration starts at 10 a.m. at O’Reilly Auto Parts in Sturgis, with kickstands up at 11:30 a.m.
 The ride ends at Cadillac Jack’s Gaming Resort in Deadwood.